Rowan-Omar/House-Pricing---Data-Analysis/README.md

 # House-Pricing---Data-Analysis
 This project is a teamwork project that makes data analysis on a dataset called "House-Price".
-This dataset is about some features in houses and the corresponding price.
+This dataset has some features related to houses and the corresponding price for each house.

+Note: This is just a data-analysis job no machine learning model is used yet.